Elasticity bounds from Effective Field Theory: From Goldstones to stress-strain curves

 \section{From Goldstones to stress-strain curves}

 We start by stating the precise QFT sense in which elasticity theory can be treated as an EFT.
 The first requirement is that the material must have a separation of scales: we shall consider only low frequency (acoustic) phonons; any other mode is considered as much heavier and integrated-out.
-(Materials displaying scale invariance violate this assumption and deserve a separate treatment.
-See more on this below.)
+(Materials displaying scale invariance violate this assumption and deserve a separate treatment.)
 Under this condition we can exploit the fact that the phonons can be viewed as the Goldstone bosons of translational symmetry breaking~\cite{Leutwyler:1996er,Dubovsky:2005xd,Nicolis:2015sra}.
-As such we obtain their fully non-linear effective action by the means of the standard coset construction~\cite{Nicolis:2013lma}.
+As such we obtain their fully nonlinear effective action by the means of the standard coset construction~\cite{Nicolis:2013lma}.

 For simplicity, we shall work in $2+1$ spacetime dimensions, where the dynamical degrees of freedom are contained in two scalar fields $\phi^I(x)$.

 The internal symmetry group is assumed to be the two-dimensional Euclidean group, $ISO(2)$, acting like translations and rotations in the scalar fields space.
 The theory then must be shift invariant in the $\phi^I$'s implying that any field configuration that is linear in the spacetime coordinates will satisfy the equations of motion.
 The equilibrium configuration of an isotropic material is given by: